trinhkevin/chess-ai/README.md

-# Chess-AI
+# Chess-AI #

+Welcome to **Chess-AI**, a program that uses unsupervised learning to play chess!

-Group Members:
+## Group Members ##

 - Andrew Callahan
 - Anthony Luc
 - Kevin Trinh

+## Problem Description ##

-Chess AI utilizing unsupervised learning.
-Will use gradient descent to minimize the difference between predicted and actual outcomes after each playthrough.
-Also will use backpropagation to update parameters to improve performance after each game.
+We are using unsupervised learning to allow Chess-AI to continually update the parameters of the network.
+Chess-AI will use gradient descent to minimize the difference between the predicted and actual outcome of the game after each playthrough.
+Then, Chess-AI will use backpropagation to update the parameters to improve performance after each playthrough.

+## How to Run ##

+## Requirements ##

+## Sources ##